eayus/heapless/README.md

 Project structure:
 - `compiler` - The prototype implementation written in Haskell.
 - `examples` - Examples of the language in action, doubling as a test suite for the compiler.
+- `extension` - A VSCode language extension (basic syntax highlighting only).
 - `paper` - Research whitepaper describing the approach.